 How Encaustic Cement Tiles are Made

-Encaustic cement tiles or cement tiles are completely handmade.
-They are made of concrete and the color in the pattern comes from mineral pigments which are mixed and poured into a mold.
-This method was developed in the mid-19th century and hasn't changed much since then.
+Encaustic cement tiles, also known as cement tiles, are completely handmade.
+They are made of concrete, and the color in the pattern comes from mineral pigments, which are mixed and poured into a mold.
+This method was developed in the mid-19th century and has remained largely unchanged since then.
 The pattern is not painted and glazed like most decorative ceramic tiles.
 The pattern is inlaid into the body of the tile using a mold.

-Encaustic cement tiles are considered a "green product" because the tiles are not fired in a kiln and may feature locally sourced products in the manufacturing process.
-The tiles are perfect for both indoor and outdoor spaces not subject to hard freezes.
-The tiles are durable and best of all, they are completely customizable.
+Encaustic cement tiles are considered a "green product" because they are not fired in a kiln and may feature locally sourced materials in the manufacturing process.
+The tiles are perfect for both indoor and outdoor spaces, but aren't recommended for environments subject to hard freezes.
+The tiles are durable, and best of all, they are completely customizable.

-Encaustic cement tiles, or cement tiles, are made by hand using a multi-step process.
-Three different layers make up each encaustic cement tile.
-The first layer creates the top, or patterned part of the tile.
-To create the design, a metal pattern of the design (like a cookie cutter) is placed at the bottom of a square mold or frame that determines the tile's format (shape).
+Encaustic cement tiles, also known as cement tiles, are handmade using a multi-step process.
+Each encaustic cement tile consists of three distinct layers.
+The first layer, also known as the top layer, is referred to as the color layer, which creates the tile's colorful pattern.
+A metal pattern of the design (like a cookie cutter) is placed at the bottom of a square mold or frame that determines the tile's format (shape).
 Then a color mixture of marble powder, white cement, and natural color pigments is poured into each section of the metal pattern.

-The color layer is prepared in batches and every component is weighed in order to guarantee color consistency.
+The color layer is prepared in batches, and every component is weighed to ensure color consistency.
 The color is mixed in a horizontal mixer to blend the mixture.
-Water is added to the color mixture and hand poured into the different sections of the mold that creates the pattern.
-If no pattern is required, the same color is used for the entire color layer and no pattern mold is required.
-The thickness of the color layer will always be between 3 and 5 millimeters (about 5/8" thick).
+Water is added to the color mixture and hand-poured into the different sections of the mold, creating the desired pattern.
+If no pattern is required, the same color is used for the entire color layer, and no pattern mold is required.
+The thickness of the color layer will always be between 3 and 5 millimeters (about 1/8" thick).

 Materials utilized in the color layer:

-Materials used in the tile body (Layer 2 and 3):
+Materials used in the tile body (Layers 2 and 3):

 Once the three layers have been poured, each encaustic cement tile is hydraulically pressed into a dense, heavy tile.
 The hydraulic press applies 1,700 PSI of pressure.

 The tile is then submerged in water for 24 hours to guarantee proper cement hydration and left to dry or cure for 10 days.
-Tiles can be inspected at this point but cement tiles must be air-dried for 28 days to fully cure the cement.
-The curing process is what gives cement tile it's strength.
-After 28 days, the tiles will have achieved obtained 98% of their strength.
+Tiles can be inspected at this point, but cement tiles must be air-dried for 28 days to fully cure the cement.
+The curing process is what gives cement tile its strength and durability.
+After 28 days, the tiles will have obtained 98% of their strength.
 Once the tiles have completely dried, they are ready to be carefully packaged and shipped.

 Making Cement Tiles